The-OpenROAD-Project/OpenLane/docs/source/for_developers/docs_contribution.rst

     key value pair → key-value pair
     micrometre → micron (or, micrometer)

 .. note:: Also, when documenting micrometer-based variables, use the actual unicode character "μ", not "u", to avoid potential confusion.
+It's Alt+230 on Windows, Alt+M on macOS and on Linux, press the Compose Key then type ``mu``.

 Taking screenshots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^